aranne/P2P-system/README.md

 ## RFC files

-* RFCs are stored under `/UploadRFCs`
+* Local RFCs are stored under `/localRFCs/`
-* RFCs downloaded from other peers are stored under `/DownloadRFCs`
+* RFCs downloaded from other peers are stored under `/downloadedRFCs/`
 * The format of RFC name is `rfcxxx.txt`